bendtherules/bendtherules.github.com/posts/function-name-binding.md

 And it's always going to be a string, because you can't use a expression or symbol in the identifier/name part of function statements.
 (Ex - `function Symbol("abc"){}` - is not valid)

 > Sidenote -
-> If you are looking at the spec and reach [evaluation for function declarations](https://tc39.es/ecma262/#sec-function-definitions-runtime-semantics-evaluation), you might be a little disappointed.
-It just says 'Return NormalCompletion(empty)' - which basically means when you are going through statements line-by-line and reach a func declaration, DON'T do anything, just move on to next line.
+> If you are looking at the spec and fi [evaluation for function declarations](https://tc39.es/ecma262/#sec-function-definitions-runtime-semantics-evaluation), you might be a little disappointed.
+It just says 'Return NormalCompletion(empty)' - which basically means when you are evaluating statements line-by-line and reach a func declaration, DON'T do anything for that line.
 > That's odd, right?
 >